gedankennebel/clickAndEat/README.md

 Settings for Mac:

--check if ImageMagick is already installed with command: which convert
+- check if ImageMagick is already installed with command: which convert

--if not, download with command (if Homebrew installed): brew install imagemagick -or download from here (for all OS): http://www.imagemagick.org/script/binary-releases.php
+- if not, download with command (if Homebrew installed): brew install imagemagick -or download from here (for all OS): http://www.imagemagick.org/script/binary-releases.php

--add this line: Paperclip.options[:command_path] = "/usr/local/bin/"
+- add this line: Paperclip.options[:command_path] = "/usr/local/bin/"
  to into this file: config/environments/development.rb

 - "/usr/local/bin/" is the path where ImageMagick is installed